Drizzynate28/DrizzyNate28/README.md

 ## Hi, I'm Natanel Endelshtein

-I'm currently a third year student in computer science at Ruppin Academic Center 💻
+I Have B.Sc.
+Degree in computer science from Ruppin Academic Center 💻

 Curious, fast learning and motivated individual, with a technical and a “get things done” kind of attitude.
 Passionate about software development, learning and experiencing new things 🤓.